libsdl-org/SDL/docs/README-documentation-rules.md

 You can use Markdown's `[link markup format](https://example.com/)`, but sometimes it's clearer to list bare URLs; the URL will be visible on the wiki page, but also clickable to follow the link.
-This is up to your judgement on a case-by-case basis.
+This is up to your judgment on a case-by-case basis.